Anders (political party)

-The Open Flemish Liberals and Democrats (Open Vlaamse Liberalen en Democraten, /nl/, Open Vld) is a Flemish liberal political party in Belgium.
-The party has been described as centre-right and has smaller factions within the party that have conservative liberal and social liberal views.
+Anders (/nl/, lit.
+Different), formerly known as the Open Flemish Liberals and Democrats (Open Vlaamse Liberalen en Democraten, /nl/, Open VLD), is a Flemish liberal political party in Belgium.
+Politically liberal, the party has been described as centre-right, and has smaller factions within the party that have conservative liberal, as well as social liberal views.
 The party is a member of the Liberal Group, Renew Europe, and Liberal International.
+On 19 January 2026, its current name was adopted.

 The party was created in 1992 from the former bilingual Party for Freedom and Progress (PVV) and politicians from other parties after Belgium was reconstituted as a federal state based on language, with the French-speaking faction forming the Reformist Movement (MR) in Wallonia.
 The party led the government for three cabinets under Guy Verhofstadt from 1999 until March 2008.
-Open Vld then formed the Federal Government (the so-called "Swedish government") with N-VA, CD&V and Mouvement Réformateur.
+Open VLD then formed the federal government (the "Swedish government") with the New Flemish Alliance (N-VA), Christian Democratic and Flemish (CD&V), and MR.

-In the Flemish Parliament, the VLD formed a coalition government with sp.a-Spirit and Christian Democratic and Flemish (CD&V) from after the 2004 regional election until the 2009 regional election.
-Open Vld has been a member of the Leterme I Government formed on 22 March 2008, the Van Rompuy I Government formed on 2 January 2009, the Leterme II Government formed on 24 November 2009 and the Di Rupo Government formed on 6 December 2011.
+In the Flemish Parliament, the VLD formed a coalition government with sp.a-Spirit and CD&V from after the 2004 Belgian regional elections until the 2009 Belgian regional elections.
+Open Vld was a member of the Leterme I Government formed on 22 March 2008, the Van Rompuy I Government formed on 2 January 2009, the Leterme II Government formed on 24 November 2009, and the Di Rupo Government formed on 6 December 2011.